Frequently Asked Questions - General

 Where will the new septic tanks and effluent pumps be located and when will plans for my property be completed?

 In STEP systems, the effluent pump is integrated within the septic tank - it’s not a separate feature.
 Connections and STEP tank locations will be worked out in final design.
-For those who wish to participate, the final design process will include locating force main connections within existing driveway areas, and STEP tanks near existing septic tanks and plumbing, which are typically located in back or side yards, when feasible.
-Site visits with interested property owners and surveys of existing infrastructure have begun and will continue to take place until complete, which is expected in 2023.
-The engineering team will reach out to you directly regarding your property and interest in connecting/engineering for connection.
+For those who wish to participate, the design process includes locating force main connections within existing driveway areas, and STEP tanks near existing septic tanks and plumbing, which are typically located in back or side yards, when feasible.
+Site visits with interested property owners and surveys of existing infrastructure have begun and will continue to take place until complete.
+The engineering team has reached out to all potential users regarding their property and interest in connecting/engineering for connection.

 Since there will be electric-powered pumps in tanks at each property and a central pump station, will backup power and storage be provided for emergencies?